 San José's Foam Food Container Ordinance is now in effect, requiring compliance from multi-state restaurant chains in 2014, the first year of the ordinance.
-The second phase will take effect at all other restaurants, including mobile and street vendors, on January 1, 2015.
+The second phase took effect at all other restaurants, including mobile and street vendors, on January 1, 2015.

-The Foam Food Container Ordinance, adopted by the San José City Council on September 10, 2013, takes aim at a pervasive and persistent type of litter by banning food service ware containers made from expanded polystyrene (EPS) foam, commonly referred to as Styrofoam™*.
+The Foam Food Container Ordinance, adopted by the San José City Council on September 10, 2013, aims to reduce a pervasive and persistent type of litter by banning food service ware containers made from expanded polystyrene (EPS) foam, commonly referred to as Styrofoam™*.

 Food service ware made from EPS foam is uniquely problematic when it becomes litter.
 EPS foam is a durable material that does not degrade.
 It breaks easily into tiny pieces, making it difficult to clean up.
 Those small pieces are often mistaken as food by fish and wildlife, and are harmful to their health.
 Litter in San José creeks is a significant environmental issue.